wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#successsummary">SuccessSummary</a></td>
 <td>

-Returns the number of successful(2xx response code) hit count for each time interval(which is calculated according to the granularity value) for a given time range by provided tenant Id, environment Id and organization Id.
-If the optional field of granularity is not provided, default granularity value will be used for time interval calculation.
+Returns the number of successful (2xx response code) hit count for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `granularity` parameter to override the default granularity value.

 </td>
 </tr>